Career is a University Responsibility

 Students need to know that submitting a resume online and then waiting for a reply is not an effective job search method.
 Therefore, students need to connect with our employer partners to establish a relationship.
 There are many ways for students to get connected:

-- Career fairs (our biggest events each semester which attract over 200 employers and are for students from all majors who are seeking jobs and internships, as well as students who are exploring the world of work)
+- Career fairs: our biggest events each semester which attract hundreds of employers and are for students from all majors who are seeking jobs and internships, as well as students who are exploring the world of work

-- Smaller, more focused career events with employers (such as our “Careers In” series)
+- Smaller, more focused career events with employers or employer-hosted information sessions and tabling

-- The Career Contact Bank on LinkedIn allows students to connect with GVSU alumni working around the world in a variety of fields and industries
+- GVSU's LinkedIn page allows students to connect with GVSU alumni working around the world in a variety of fields and industries

 - Networking through experiences (internships, community involvement, job shadows, etc.)

-Currently, there are nearly 2,000 active internship, part-time, and full-time positions posted in LakerJobs.
-Please encourage students to log in to their LakerJobs account and regularly check it for new opportunities—over 100 per week—and upcoming career events on campus and in the community.
+Currently, there are thousands of active internship, part-time, and full-time positions posted in Handshake.
+Please encourage students to log in to their Handshake account and regularly check it for new opportunities—hundreds per week—and upcoming career events on campus and in the community.